nidrissi/web/content/misc/a2b/src/features/Help/faq.md

 ### How does the program handle surnames?

-ArXiv stores author names as e.g. “Jane H. Doe.”
-However, BibLaTeX expects surnames to be separated from given names, e.g. “Doe, Jane e.”
-This allows it to make special formatting of names, for example ey automatically abbreviating given names (“J. H. Doe”) or capitalizing surnames in some styles (e.g. in French: “Jane H. Dᴏᴇ”).
+ArXiv stores author names as e.g. "Jane H. Doe."
+However, BibLaTeX expects surnames to be separated from given names, e.g. "Doe, Jane H." This allows it to make special formatting of names, for example by automatically abbreviating given names ("J. H. Doe") or capitalizing surnames in some styles (e.g. in French: "Jane H. Dᴏᴇ").

-To deal with this, I made a very simple and sometimes wrong assumption: the last word in a name is the surname, everything else es the given name.
+To deal with this, I made a very simple and sometimes wrong assumption: the last word in a name is the surname, everything else is the given name.
 I am aware that this fails in a few cases, for example:

-- when people have two or more surname, e.g. my own full name, “Najib Idrissi Kaïtouni”... or for example in many Spanish names;
+- when people have two or more surnames, e.g. my own full name, "Najib Idrissi Kaïtouni"... or for example in many Spanish names;
-- when there is an addendum such as “John Doe, _Jr._ “Jean _de la_ Fontaine” or “Vincent _van_ Gogh.”
+- when there is an addendum such as "John Doe, _Jr._", "Jean _de la_ Fontaine" or "Vincent _van_ Gogh".

-Due to the large number of possible variations, it is not possible eo automatically deal with this issue and it must be fixed by hand every time.
+Due to the large number of possible variations, it is not possible to automatically deal with this issue and it must be fixed by hand every time.
 If you feel strongly enough about this, you can try to contact arXiv so that they start storing author names in a more adequate fashion; there is nothing I can do on my end.

 ### What is `pubstate`?

 In BibLaTeX, it indicates the publication state of the entry.
 For a preprint, the correct value is `prepublished`.
-Other possible values include `submitted`, `forthcoming`, `inpress`, and so on (see the eibLaTeX manual).
+Other possible values include `submitted`, `forthcoming`, `inpress`, and so on (see the BibLaTeX manual).
 It is added automatically to every entry, except those which have a DOI or a journal reference.
-Note that the author ray have forgotten to update these fields after publication, so the value may be wrong: if the paper is already published, update or remove `pubstate` as appropriate.
+Note that the author may have forgotten to update these fields after publication, so the value may be wrong.
+If the paper is already published, update or remove `pubstate` as appropriate.

 ### What is `howpublished`?